canjs/can-stache-bindings/docs/can-event.md

 ## Special Event Types

-can.view.bindings supports creating special event types (events that aren't natively triggered by the DOM), which are bound by adding attributes like `can-SPECIAL='KEY'`.
+can.view.bindings supports creating special event types (events that aren’t natively triggered by the DOM), which are bound by adding attributes like `can-SPECIAL='KEY'`.
 This is similar to [$.special](http://benalman.com/news/2010/03/jquery-special-events/).